Klonoa 2: Lunatea's Veil: Reviews

 Klonoa 2: Lunatea's Veil received "universal acclaim", according to review aggregator Metacritic.

-GamePro gave it an acclaimed review, awarding it five out of five, saying that "a prime lesson on simple yet addictive gameplay with awe-inspiring visuals - a blend that no gamer should miss".
+GamePro gave it an acclaimed review, awarding it five out of five, saying that it was "a prime lesson on simple yet addictive gameplay with awe-inspiring visuals - a blend that no gamer should miss".
 Benjamin Galway from GameSpy gave the game a positive review: "While the story isn't quite as moving as the original, Klonoa 2 has a wonderful mix of action, great control, nice challenge [...], and just beautiful presentation".
 IGNs David Smith gave the game a positive review: "With the aid of PS2 graphics, not only is Klonoa the star of a superior platformer, he's the star of one of the most beautiful games available".
-GameZone too gave it a positive review, saying that this game is a certain game that would make you "smile".
-GameSpot gave it a positive review: "Because of its airtight gameplay, awesome visuals, and great soundtrack, Klonoa 2 is an almost perfect platform game [...] almost".
+GameZone too gave it a positive review, saying that the game was one that would make you "smile".
+GameSpot gave it a positive review, praising it for its "airtight gameplay, awesome visuals, and great soundtrack", and saying that it was an "almost perfect platform game [...] almost".

-Jim Preston reviewed the PlayStation 2 version of the game for Next Generation: "Worth renting for its first-rate visuals, but this is short, sweet, and shallow".
+Jim Preston reviewed the PlayStation 2 version of the game for Next Generation, saying that it was "worth renting for its first-rate visuals" but lamented that it was "short, sweet, and shallow".

-Although the game was well-received from many game critics, the commercial success lacked.
+Although the game was well-received from many game critics, the game underperformed in sales.
 Klonoa 2: Lunatea's Veil sold 133,401 copies in Japan during 2001, making it the 85th best-selling game of the year.
 Famitsu reported that the game sold 33,785 copies during its first week of release in that region.
 Klonoa 2, along with MotoGP and Seven: Molmorth no Kiheitai, were expected to sell a combined 900,000 copies during the release quarter, but only managed to sell 290,000 units together.
 Lunatea's Veil was re-released in Japan on June 27, 2002 as part of Sony's The Best range of budget titles.